What Is The Cost Of A Bad Hire?

 The time you spend supervising bad employees could have been used for more important things.
 Time is money.

-Whether it is the lost money you spend on recruiting that wrong hire or the extra money you will now have to spend to find a replacement quickly, hiring costs can add up.
+Whether it is the lost money you spend on recruiting that wrong hire, conducting interviews or the extra money you will now have to spend to find a replacement quickly, hiring costs can add up.
 The effort and time a hiring manager spends interviewing replacements can result in lost revenue.

 The same goes for training costs.
 When you hire a replacement, you may need them to quickly get to work on the projects that the bad hire was working on.
 You may need to invest a lot of money into training them and providing them with the knowledge and tools they need to be good employees.

-Even if they are dedicated, they might need help with the learning curve to develop the necessary skills.
+Even if they are dedicated, they might need help with the learning curve to develop the necessary skills shortening the onboarding process.

 What is the Average Cost per hire?